Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Challenges in Taiji Data Analysis

 \subsection{The challenges of signal modeling and computational demand}

-Matched filtering is one of the most classical and well established algorithms in GW data analysis~\cite{matched_filter_Davis1989ARO,matched_filter_Jaranowski_Krolak_2009}, and its implementation necessitates the accurate and efficient modeling of signals (\emph{i.e.} templates).
-On the one hand, for a single GW event, Bayesian parameter estimation typically involves more than $\mathcal{O}(10^6)$ template evaluations to sample high-dimensional posterior distributions.
-On the other hand, high accuracy is also crucial to ensure that the templates can precisely match the actual GW signals, thereby maximizing the detection efficiency and minimizing false positives and biased estimation.
-These demands are also shared by machine learning methods such as simulation-based inference~\cite{PhysRevLett.124.041102,SBI_NPE}, since they relies on the forward models of signals to generate large training sets.
-The templates for GW signals incorporate two aspects: waveforms (polarizations) and detector responses (single-link responses and TDI combinations).
+Matched filtering is one of the most classical and well established algorithms in GW data analysis~\cite{matched_filter_Davis1989ARO,matched_filter_Jaranowski_Krolak_2009}, and its implementation necessitates the accurate and efficient modeling of signals (\emph{i.e.} templates). {On the one hand, for a single GW event, Bayesian parameter estimation typically involves more than $\mathcal{O}(10^6)$ template evaluations to sample high-dimensional posterior distributions~\cite{PhysRevLett.124.041102}. } On the other hand, high accuracy is also crucial to ensure that the templates can precisely match the actual GW signals, thereby maximizing the detection efficiency and minimizing false positives and biased estimation.
+These demands are also shared by machine learning methods such as simulation-based inference~\cite{PhysRevLett.124.041102,SBI_NPE}, since {they rely on} the forward models of signals to generate large training sets.
+The template for GW signal comprise two aspects: waveform (polarizations) and detector response (single-link response and TDI combination).
 Achieving both speed and accuracy can be a challenging task, especially in the context of space-based GW detection.